tinh-tinh/docs/docs/application/middlewares/cookie.md

 ## SignedCookie

-`SignedCookie(key string, val ...string)` use to set cookie with encrypt data.
+`SignedCookie(key string, val ...string)` is used to set a cookie with encrypted data.

-Defined secret key in app
+Define the secret key in the app:

 ```go
 import (